My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 years old, but my daughter feels

+like she has to have a new one every year and can spend hours in the store.
 If you walk up Kekropis Street which is right next to the T-shirt Shop and look on your left you will find the small workshop of Dimitris Koutelieris who makes furniture and art out of dismantled ships, houses and other recycled material.
 Though most items like tables, chairs, dressers etc are so big that they will have to be shipped back there are a few smaller pieces that you can carry back with you.
-Even if you are not buying it's a neat place to visit.
-Its at #14.
+Even if you are not buying

 The Byzantino